Toughee/myNetTag/Readme.md

 # myNetTag

-Small javascript app which provides a brief summary of your location and device data
+Small javascript app which provides you a brief summary of your location and device data.
+Works best in a desktop environment.

 ## Information it provides

-- Your current Ip address
+- Your current I.p. address
 - Your timezone
-- Your current browser information
+- Your browser information
-- Your Operating system
+- Your operating system

 ### Tools used